foxeng/libzseek/README.md

 Elementary **compression-only** benchmark on a user-specified file.
 Allows controlling various parameters and measures time and resource usage.
-Tries to eliminate I/O variability by **loading the whole file to memory** at startup (the output file is written to the file system.
-Consider using a ramdisk).
+Tries to eliminate I/O variability by **loading the whole file to memory** at startup.
 See `test/benchmark.c`.

 For a single run: